Panzhihua: Ertan Hydropower Station

 The Ertan Dam (二滩大坝 (二灘大壩, Èrtān Dàbà)) is an arch dam on the Yalong River, a tributary of the Yangtze River in Sichuan.

 The dam has six hydroelectric generators, each with a generating capacity of 550 MW.
 The total generating capacity of the facility is 3,300 MW, one of the largest in China.
 Annual production averages 17 TWh, and through December 5, 2006, it produced over 100 TWh of electricity.
-Construction of the dam started on September 1991 and was completed on December 26, 1999.
+Construction of the dam started in September 1991 and was completed on December 26, 1999.
 A total of 12638000 m3 of material was excavated during construction.

 Administrative divisions

 Economy

 Panzhihua is a highly industrialized area dominated by gigantic mining operations.
 Most of the land not in use for mining is taken up by subsistence farming.

 Mineral Resources

 Panzhihua has abundant natural resources, but remained undeveloped until 1960.
 It was founded on a remote headwater of the Yangtze River in 1966 as a steel production center.
 It grew rapidly as it remained relatively prosperous while the rest of the country suffered under the Cultural Revolution.
 The city is home to the Panzhihua Iron and Steel (Group) Co, called "Pangang 攀钢", the leading steel company in southwest China.

 Proven iron ore (mainly vanadium-titanium magnetite) reserves are 73.8 million tons, 72.3% of the provincial total.
 At the end of 2007, the city's reserves of vanadium-titanium magnetite were 6.694 billion tons, of which: titanium reserves were 425 million tons, 93% of the national total, the world's largest; vanadium reserves were 10.38 million tons, 63% in the nation, third in the world.
 Cobalt reserves were 746 million tons.
 Other minerals were chromium, gallium, scandium, nickel, copper, lead, zinc, manganese, platinum and other rare metals.